kmahyyg/YNU2GCalendar/README.md

 ![AGPL](https://img.shields.io/github/license/kmahyyg/YNU2GCalendar.svg)
 ![Python](https://img.shields.io/badge/Python-3.6%2B-blue.svg)

+**Note: Currently, the WISEDU developped a disgusting Android APP called CPDaily to make this come true.
+But I don't recommend to use their app, since it's huge and contains a lot of useless feature with Proprietary Code.
+From their design and in-app content, I feel unsafe to use it.
+(2020.03.02 By Patrick Young)**

 # Disclaimer

 This program should **NOT** be used for any illegal purpose.
 All source code must be used under AGPL-V3.